WWL Tenants - Terms of Use

 Bulk import using csv file entry

 You can modify this file to add users in bulk.
-Note that you do not need to fill out all the field.
+Note that you do not need to fill out all the fields.
 As per the sample data provide, you mainly need to add the name and username information.

 1. Open Notepad.